Furthering the art of literature and culture

 Paisant also won the T.S.
 Eliot Prize 2023 for Self-Portrait as Othello.
 Exploring the Shakespearian character of Othello as he navigates modern Europe, Allen-Paisant explores notions of race, identity, masculinity and otherness.
 As well as a launch in Manchester, we collaborated with him to host book launches in London and Leeds.

-John Agard performed at a number of events and venues, including Bristol Old Vic, Rainham Poetry Festival and in February 2024, Imagine Festival.
-To mark the 60th anniversary of the Bristol Bus Boycott he was the headline artist of a special WE LIMING event at Bristol Old Vic in April 2023.
+John Agard performed at a number of events and venues, including Wirksworth Festival in 2025 and in 2024, Bristol Old Vic, Rainham Poetry Festival and the UK’s premier event for children and young people, Imagine Festival.
+To mark the 60th anniversary of the Bristol Bus Boycott in 2023 he was the headline artist of a special WE LIMING event at Bristol Old Vic.
 Agard is well-known amongst readers of all ages for his witty and charming poetry.
 He is appreciated by many generations as his poems have been studied at GCSE level for decades.

-Grace Nichols read at events in a year after she received the Queen’s Gold Medal for Poetry in 2021.
-Her poems are studied on the GCSE Curriculum which means that 1000’s of students grow up with her writing.
-Her latest book is Passport To Here and There (Bloodaxe), in which she retraces memories from the coast of Guyana to life in Sussex.
+Grace Nichols read at a number of events, building on her reputation as a powerful reader of her work and a poet who weaves stories that capture generations of readers.
+She was a recipient of the prestigious Queen’s Gold Medal for Poetry in 2021 and her poems are studied on the GCSE Curriculum which means that 1000’s of students grow up with her writing.
+Her latest book is Passport To Here and There (Bloodaxe), retracing memories from the coast of Guyana to life in Sussex.

 Follow that Word by author John Agard is a celebration of imagination and the diversity of language.